Finterly/nf-wgs-dsl2/README.md

 ## Running the gVCF_workflow

 ### 2A.
-Run  `gvcf_workflow.nf` on Wynton using Apptainer(singularity container)
+Apptainer
+Run  `gvcf_workflow.nf` on Wynton using Apptainer(singularity container).
 If the apptainer image is not already available, please run the command below to generate the apptainer image.
 Use `sudo` if necessary.
 ```bash
 apptainer build nf-wgs-dsl2.sif Apptainer
 ```